Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Datasets

 \subsection{Planck data}

-We use the publicly available \texttt{SMICA} CMB-subtracted intensity map from the \Planck legacy data release\footnote{\href{http://pla.esac.esa.int/pla}{http://pla.esac.esa.int/pla}} (PR3) at $353 \GHz$~\citep{planck-I:2018}.
-The $353 \GHz$ map is provided in \healpix\footnote{\href{http://healpix.sf.net}{http://healpix.sf.net}}~\citep{Gorski:2005} format at $\Nside=2048$ (pixel size $\sim 1.7\arcm$) with an angular beam resolution of $4.82\arcm$ FWHM ~\citep{planck-III:2018, planck-IV:2018}.
-We then smooth the map at a beam resolution of 16.2\arcm\ (by convolving it with an additional Gaussian beam of $\sqrt{(16.2\arcm)^2 - (4.82\arcm)^2}=15.47\arcm$) and downgrade it to $\Nside=512$ (pixel size $6.8\arcm$).
-We convert the map from $\kcmb$ to $\kJysr$ units using the conversion factors given in~\citet{planck-IX:2014}.
-We retain the CIB monopole that was added by hand to the \Planck data at $353 \GHz$.
-From the \healpix map, we extract 2D tangential projection square patches ($256\times 256$ pixels) centered around \healpix pixel of $\Nside=4$ using the \texttt{reproject} python package~\citep{robitaille2020}.
-The pixel size for each square patch is $3.5 \arcm$, resulting in a total patch area of $222\,\deg^{2}$.
+We used the publicly available \Planck\footnote{\href{http://pla.esac.esa.int/pla}{http://pla.esac.esa.int/pla}} spectral matching independent component analysis (\texttt{SMICA}) CMB-subtracted intensity map from the Public Release 3 at $353 \GHz$~\citep{planck-I:2018}.
+The $353 \GHz$ map is provided in \healpix\footnote{\href{http://healpix.sf.net}{http://healpix.sf.net}}~\citep{Gorski:2005} format at $\Nside=2048$ (pixel size $\sim 1.7\arcm$) with an angular beam resolution of $4.82\arcm$ FWHM~\citep{planck-III:2018, planck-IV:2018}.
+We then smoothed the map at an angular beam resolution of 16.2\arcm\ (by convolving it with an additional Gaussian beam of $\sqrt{(16.2\arcm)^2 - (4.82\arcm)^2}=15.47\arcm$) and downgraded it to $\Nside=512$ (pixel size $6.8\arcm$).
+We converted the map from $\kcmb$ to $\kJysr$ units using the conversion factors given in~\citet{planck-IX:2014}.
+We retained the CIB monopole that was added by hand to the \Planck data at $353 \GHz$.
+From the \healpix map, we extracted 2D tangential projection square patches ($256\times 256$ pixels) centred around \healpix pixel of $\Nside=4$ using the \texttt{reproject} Python package~\citep{robitaille2020}.
+The pixel size for each square patch was $3.5 \arcm$, resulting in a total patch area of $222\,\deg^{2}$.

-We use the end-to-end Full Focal Plane 10 (FFP10) noise simulations at $353 \GHz$~\citep{planck-XII:2016} to estimate the variance of the instrumental noise present in the \Planck $353 \GHz$ data.
-Similar to the \Planck data, we first smooth the noise maps with an additional Gaussian beam smoothing of $15.47\arcm$, reproject them to $\Nside=512$ and then we extract the 2D patches from them.
+We used the end-to-end full focal plane 10 (FFP10) noise simulations at $353 \GHz$~\citep{planck-III:2018} to estimate the variance of the instrumental noise in the \Planck $353 \GHz$ data.
+Similar to the \Planck data, we first smoothed the noise maps with an additional Gaussian beam smoothing of $15.47\arcm$, reprojected them to $\Nside=512$, and then extracted the 2D patches from them.